MajkiiWasTaken/GPush/README.md

 ### Repository scanning

-GitPush recursively scans every directory configured in `$SearchRoots`.
+GPush recursively scans every directory configured in `$SearchRoots`.

 When a `.git` directory or file is found, the parent directory is registered as a Git repository.